 Yes, it’s invasive and can overtake gardens, garden beds, and lawns.
 It’s fast-growing with aggressive roots.
 The stems grow roots as well.

-Not only is creeping charlie an invasive plant, but horticulturists often state this ivy is one of the most invasive plant species in the world.
+Not only is it invasive, but horticulturists often state this ivy is one of the most invasive plant species in the world.
 It falls right behind dandelions concerning how challenging it is to get rid of it.

 With its substantial root systems, it can overtake an entire garden by the end of the season and stifle your other plants.
 In addition, what makes this plant so invasive is the way that it grows, even apart from its root system.